-Section II: Other Important Information for Parents and Students is organized alphabetically by topic.
-Where applicable, it is divided by age and/or grade level.
+Section Two: Other Important Information for Parents and Students is organized alphabetically by topic.
+Where applicable, the topics are further organized by grade level.

-Note: Unless otherwise noted, the term "parent" refers to the parent, legal guardian; any person granted some other type of lawful control of a student, or any other person who has agreed to assume school-related responsibility for a student.
+Note: Unless otherwise noted, the term "parent" refers to the parent, legal guardian, any person granted some other type of lawful control of a student, or any other person who has agreed to assume school-related responsibility for a student.

-The Student Handbook is designed to align with board policy and the Student Code of Conduct, a board-adopted document intended to promote school safety and an atmosphere for learning.
+The Student Handbook is designed to align with law, board-adopted policy, and the Student Code of Conduct, a board-adopted document intended to promote school safety and an atmosphere for learning.
 The Student Handbook is not meant to be a complete statement of all policies, procedures, or rules in any given circumstance.